aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-05-09】[yankooliveira / sd-webui-photopea-embed](https://github.com/yankooliveira/sd-webui-photopea-embed) - A simple Stable Diffusion WebUI extension that adds a Photopea tab and integration.
 * 【2023-05-08】[ColinEberhardt / langchain-mini](https://github.com/ColinEberhardt/langchain-mini) - 🦜️🔗This is a very simple re-implementation of LangChain, in ~100 lines of code
 * 【2023-05-08】[Tencent / cherry-markdown](https://github.com/Tencent/cherry-markdown) - ✨A Markdown Editor
 * 【2023-05-08】[adrianhajdin / project_next_13_ai_prompt_sharing](https://github.com/adrianhajdin/project_next_13_ai_prompt_sharing) - Next.js recently became the official React framework as outlined in React docs.
 In this course, you'll learn the most important Next.js concepts and how they fit into the React ecosystem.
 Finally, you'll put your skills to the test by building a modern full-stack Next 13 application.